dinhtp/lets-go-project/README.md

 * Calculate the total task for a project.
 * Calculate the total project for a company.
 * Calculate the total project for an employee.

+> NOTE: DO NOT commit changes directly into the master branch.